Don’t let the colder, darker, snowy months slow your training down. Here are 8 winter running safety tips to keep you going all year long!

 Don’t be a hero.
 If the weather is dangerously cold, or a harsh storm is about to blow through, skip your run.
 Seriously, no one is going to revoke your “I’m a bad-ass runner” card, I promise.

 Are you a cold weather runner, or do you retreat to the indoors (Hey…I’m not judging!)
-Have any winter running tips to add?
+Have any winter running safety tips to add?
 Comment below!